Why Use Opioid Alternatives?

 Do Your Own Research

 If you know that you’re going to have surgery soon, explore options for non-narcotic treatment.
 There is significant information available online about surgical treatment, the effects of opioids, and possible opioid alternatives.
-With information in mind, you and your doctor can develop a plan for avoiding the use of opioids and staying safe for the long-term.
+With the information in mind, you and your doctor can develop a plan for avoiding the use of opioids and staying safe for the long-term.
 This might be particularly important for someone who has already battled an opioid addiction and who doesn’t want to experience a relapse.
 If you want to stay safe during and after a medical procedure, consider the suggestions provided above.

 Last Updated on